Aspen University

-Aspen University is a Private for-profit online university with its headquarters in Denver, Colorado.
+Aspen University is a private for-profit online university with its headquarters in Phoenix, Arizona.
 It was established in 1987.
 Aspen University offers undergraduate and graduate degrees.

 The university is owned by the Aspen Group, Inc. a publicly held, for-profit postsecondary education company headquartered in New York City.
 It owns two accredited universities, Aspen University and United States University.
 Aspen Group, Inc. is publicly traded over the counter under the symbol ASPU.
 In 2023, ASPU voluntarily delisted from the New York Stock Exchange.

 History

 The university was founded during the 1960s as the International Academy.
 In 1987, the International Academy established the Information Institute and changed the school's name to the International School of Information Management (ISIM), focusing on emerging information technologies.
 In 2003, ISIM changed its name to Aspen University.
-Patrick Spada was the founder of Aspen University and Served as its chairman, President and CEO until 2011.
+Patrick Spada was the founder of Aspen University and Served as its chairman and CEO until 2011.
+David Lady was the school President under Spada between 2008 and 2011.

 Effective March 12, 2014, Aspen University's RN to BSN Program received CCNE accreditation.

 In 2021, Aspen University in Arizona had nursing exam pass rates that were below the state standards.
 In 2022, students filed a class action suit, claiming the school had violated Arizona's Consumer Fraud Act.

 In 2022, Aspen University suspended new enrollments to its pre-licensure nursing programs in Florida, Georgia, Tennessee and Texas.